 What Is BPO?

 BPO stands for business process outsourcing.
 You may know it as simply outsourcing.
-When a company utilizes BPO, it finds an outsourcing company that is able to provide outsourcing services for the specific business function the company wants to outsource.
+When a business utilizes BPO, it finds an outsourcing company that is able to provide outsourcing services for the specific business function the company wants to outsource.
 These business functions are non-core competencies.

 BPO has its history in manufacturing.
 Manufacturing companies are complex and have many moving parts.
 Below are just a few of the business operations manufacturing companies must manage: